Bret Hart: The Hart Foundation (1984–1991)

 In 1986, Hart began his first singles program with Ricky Steamboat, and in a singles match originally planned for WrestleMania 2, he lost to Steamboat at the Boston Garden on March 8, 1986, which would be included on Hart's 2005 DVD as one of his all-time favourite matches.
 At WrestleMania 2, Hart instead participated in a 20-man battle royal which was eventually won by André the Giant.
 He lost to Steamboat again on the July 28, 1986, episode of Prime Time Wrestling.
 Hart headlined his first televised WWF card when he beat Ray Rougeau, of The Fabulous Rougeau Brothers, in the main event of the November 3, 1986, episode of Prime Time Wrestling.

 The Hart Foundation won their first of two WWF Tag Team Championship on the February 7, 1987, episode of Superstars of Wrestling when they defeated The British Bulldogs.
-They then teamed with Danny Davis to face The British Bulldogs and Tito Santana at WrestleMania III.
+They then teamed with Danny Davis to face the British Bulldogs and Tito Santana at WrestleMania III.
 They won the match when Davis pinned Davey Boy Smith after hitting him with Jimmy Hart's megaphone.

-The Hart Foundation adopted the nickname, "The Pink and Black Attack", which Hart continued to use after the tag team's disbandment.
-This was in reference to the team's ring attire, as well as Hart's signature mirrored sunglasses, which he would routinely give away to a young audience member before matches, following his face turn in 1988.
-As Hart's WWF career progressed, he increasingly described himself as "The best there is, the best there was, and the best there ever will be" (derived from the 1984 film The Natural), which he would later justify through three claims: he never injured an opponent through any fault of his own; through the entire course of his career, he missed only one show (as a result of flight difficulties); and that he only once refused to lose a match – his final WWF match with long-time adversary Shawn Michaels at the Survivor Series event in 1997, which culminated in the Montreal Screwjob.